gregorywmorris/dcj-manufacturing-oil-rig/README.md

 * Data
     * Used internally and does not meet the requiremnts of big data.
     * Currently in table format, whitespace deliminated.
-    * Data is provided in as a 3 month batchs.
+    * Data is provided in 3 month batches.
     * SOLUTION: Use current onsite MySQL database and S3 bucket.
 * Process flow
     * Inital: Manual batch processing to get intial data into production.